plantoncloud/docs.planton.cloud/site/docs/05-cloud-resources/01-dns-zones.md

 ---
-slug: /dns-domains
+slug: /cloud-resources/dns-zones
-sidebar_label: DNS Domains
+sidebar_label: DNS Zones
 ---

-# DNS Domains
+# DNS Zones

 DNS (Domain Name System) is a hierarchical decentralized naming system for computers, services, or other resources connected to the internet or a private network.
 A DNS domain is a unique identifier for a group of devices, computers,